tomecky1/MovieBrowser/README.md

 - generic hooks that repeat themselves
 - reusable hooks for the future
 - deleting return from a function without condition attribute
-- deletetin react fragment if not needed
+- delete react fragment if not needed
 - instead of multiple states like setDate, date, minimize states usage to improve code efficiency
 - 0 in styled components without "px"
 - worth learning TypeScript